Past and Present Parallels

 - complete three creative activities related to the Great Depression and recent economic issues.

 - research needs in the local community relating to the job market.

 - provide a needed service for the local community relating to the job market.

 - one small bag of M & Ms candy for each pair of students

-- copy of Attachment One: M & M Game for each pair of students
+- copy of Handout One: M & M Game for each pair of students

 - student copies of Of Mice and Men and Grapes of Wrath by John Steinbeck (one or more copies per small group)

 - copy of Handout Two: Great Depression Vocabulary for each student

 - copy of Handout Three: Great Depression Tic Tac Toe for each student

 - projected copy (or recreate on chart paper) of Handout Four: Action Plan for whole-class planning